Shadowblades746/Clash-Royale-Deck-Analyzer-HackSheffield-10-Peoples-Choice-award/README.md

 # Clash Royale Deck Analyzer

-### HackSheffield 10 - People’s Choice Award
+### HackSheffield10 - People’s Choice Award
 **Devpost:** [View Project](https://devpost.com/software/clash-royale-deck-simulator)

 **Clash Royale Deck Analyzer** is a Python-based application that helps players analyze and optimize their Clash Royale decks.
 The app provides insights into **deck performance**, **archetypes**, and **key statistics** to enhance strategy and improve gameplay.
 Players can input their decks through a **graphical interface**, **deck link**, or **manual entry** for analysis.

-Originally developed during **HackSheffield 10**, the project received the **People’s Choice Award**, earning the highest number of community votes.
+Originally developed during **HackSheffield10**, the project received the **People’s Choice Award**, earning the highest number of community votes.
 This repository contains a cleaned-up version of the original hackathon-winning submission.

 ## Features
 - **Deck Input Options**: Input decks using a graphical builder, paste a deck link, or manually type card names.